Project

 Advancing Tribal Nature-Based Solutions

 Native communities are on the front lines of climate change, experiencing extreme weather, rising sea levels, extended drought, warming temperatures, and melting permafrost.
 The Intergovernmental Panel on Climate Change Fifth Assessment Report demonstrates that climate change affects Indigenous peoples more severely and earlier than other populations.
-Many Native communities are located in remote and coastal locations, which increases their vulnerability to flooding and wildfire.
+Many Native communities are in remote and coastal locations, which increases their vulnerability to flooding and wildfire.
 Furthermore, subsistence and cultural practices rely on healthy ecosystems that are stewarded by Native peoples.

-With funding support from Margaret A. Cargill Philanthropies and First Nations’ Tribal Lands Conservation Fund, First Nations is providing grants and technical assistance to Tribes and Native organizations working toward climate adaptation and disaster preparation using nature-based solutions based on traditional knowledge.
+With funding support from Margaret A. Cargill Philanthropies and First Nations’ Tribal Lands Conservation Fund, First Nations is providing grants and technical assistance to Tribes and Native-led organizations working toward climate adaptation and disaster preparation using nature-based solutions based on traditional knowledge.
 Nature-based solutions rely on animals, plants, and the environment to protect and restore ecosystems and support human well-being and local biodiversity.

 Strategies rooted in traditional knowledge and nature-based solutions demonstrate innovative ways to address human-caused climate change on ecological, economic, cultural, and social systems.
 Examples include: